EXPLAINER: What’s behind the baby formula shortage?

 State and federal laws have been enacted to encourage breastfeeding by requiring break time and accommodations for mothers of infants.

 Rates of breastfeeding have consistently been lower among Black babies than other groups.
-About three quarters of Black babies ever are breast fed, below the national average of 84%, according to the CDC.
+About three quarters of Black babies are breast fed in infancy, below the national average of 84%, according to the CDC.

 WHAT SHOULD PARENTS DO IF THEY ARE HAVING TROUBLE FINDING FORMULA?